Joystream/joystream/testnets/acropolis/storage-module.md

 - A storage provider is an `actor` who has staked for the Storage role via the `storage/actors` module.

+#### ContentId, DataObject, ContentMetadata

+There is a somewhat strange relationship between these three concepts, as `ContentId` identifies both `DataObject` and `ContentMetadata`.

+Each `ContentId` can be thought of as a file name in a file system: it identifies the file contents on disk (i.e. `DataObject` here), as well as some metadata, such as file ownership, permissions, etc.

+In our system, we do not manage ownership or permissions in quite this manner, but in order to have content discoverable by humans, *do* manage descriptive information - aka `ContentMetadata`.

+The most often used term for such identifiers is a *content identifier*, hence the `ContentId` and corresponding `ContentMetadata` names.
+They best reflect the consumer's point of view, that content has a name and some information.

+The `DataObject` on the other hand refers to any generic data BLOB.
+Rather than introducing a `DataObjectId` and creating a 1:1 mapping between them and `ContentIds`, the latter is simply re-used.

 ### Architecture

 The basic unit of storage is a `DataObject`, for which a unique `ContentId` is